threewebcode/W3/guide/react.md

     Optimization: By memoizing the callback function, React can optimize the rendering process.
 If a parent component renders and passes the callback function as a prop to multiple child components, those child components can refer to the same function instance instead of each having their own copy.
 This can prevent unnecessary re-renders of the child components when the parent component updates.

+### Dynamic Import

+Dynamic imports, introduced in ECMAScript 2018 (ES8), allow you to import modules or scripts dynamically at runtime, rather than at the top-level of your code.
+It provides a way to conditionally load modules or load them on-demand when they are needed.